Expungement of Indictable Offenses (Felony Convictions)

 - You have no prior or subsequent felony convictions (i.e., you only have one felony conviction on your record);

-- You have not been convicted of a disorderly persons or petty disorderly persons offense more than two times;
+- You have not been convicted of a disorderly persons or petty disorderly persons offense more than 3 times;

 - The felony conviction you are seeking to expunge is not otherwise ineligible for expungement (see below).